 THIS IS EPISODE 446 OF THE SPORTS SPECTRUM PODCAST

 Marcellus played football for the Northwest Missouri State Bearcats under Coach Mel Tjeerdsma.
-It was there that he led Bible Study for the team his Freshman and Sophomore year, before taking on the full-time role of “team chaplain” as a Junior and Senior.
+It was there that he led Bible study for the team his freshman and sophomore years, before taking on the full-time role of team chaplain as a junior and senior.

-After graduating in 2005, he was hired to be the full-time FCA Campus Representative at the University of Illinois.
-As a chaplain, he directly ministered to the wrestling, baseball, basketball, and football teams.
-His ministry to coaches and athletes at U of I was closely connected to the leadership of U of I Head Football Coach (2005-2012) Ron Zook, and U of I Head Basketball Coach (2004-2012) Bruce Weber (currently with Kansas State).
+After graduating in 2005, Casey was hired to be the full-time FCA campus representative at the University of Illinois.
+As a chaplain, he directly ministered to the wrestling, baseball, basketball and football teams.
+His ministry to coaches and athletes at U of I was closely connected to the leadership of Illinois head football coach Ron Zook (2005-2012), and head men’s basketball coach Bruce Weber (2004-2012; he’s currently with Kansas State).

 On this episode of the podcast, we talk to Casey about faith in the Kansas City Chiefs locker room, the Bible studies with the team this year, meeting Lamar Hunt as a kid, what his role entails, and why prayer has become a vital part of the team chapel gatherings during the playoffs.